openedx/edx-platform/docs/en_us/course_authors/source/creating_content/create_problem.rst

 #. **Explanation.** The instructor may include an explanation that
    appears when a student clicks **Show Answer**.

-#. **Reset button.** This button clears the student input, so that the
+#. **Reset button.** Students can click **Reset** to clear any input that has
-   problem looks the way it did originally.
+   not yet been submitted, and try again to answer the question.
+If the student has already submitted an answer, clicking **Reset** clears the submission and, if the problem contains randomized variables and randomization is set to **On Reset**, changes the values the student sees in the problem.
+If the number of Maximum Attempts that was set for this problem has been reached, the **Reset** button is not visible.

 #. **Hide Answer button.**